ritz078/emoji-assistant/Readme.md

    </a>
    </p>

 > A chrome extension to autosuggest emojis while writing on the web.
+It works in any test input fields, textarea and contenteditable divs.

 ###Contents
 * [Screenshot](#screenshot)